growilabs/growi-docs/docs/guide/admin-cookbook/multi-app.md

 ```

 ### Start
-Excute this command and access to each sites.
+Execute this command and access to each sites.

 ```bash
 docker-compose up